The Structure and Process

 be ratified by the Royal College of Psychiatrists' Special

-Committee for Professional Practice and Ethics.
-If the ward is
+Committee for Professional Practice and Ethics (SCPPE).
+If the ward

-unsuccessful, they will be able to complete another action plan and
+is unsuccessful, they will be able to complete another action plan

-continue to make improvements before attempting Stage II again.
-If
+and continue to make improvements before attempting Stage II again.

 subject to terms and conditions including interim review and